OpenSourceActivismTech/call-power-org/INSTALLATION.md

     # or point your WSGI server to `call_server.wsgi:application`
     # to load the application directly

+    # if you wish to enable recurring outbound calls, you need to run the scheduler and at least one worker
+    python manager.py rq scheduler
+    python manager.py rq worker

 Make sure your webserver can serve audio files out of `APPLICATION_ROOT/instance/uploads`.
 Or if you are using Amazon S3, ensure your buckets are configured for public access.